 Robert Newton - 2006

-Professor Robert Newton is Associate Dean, Medical and Exercise Sciences and Co-Director of the Exercise Medicine Research Institute at Edith Cowan University Perth, Western Australia.
+Professor Robert Newton is Associate Dean, Medical and Exercise Sciences and Research Professor, Exercise Medicine Research Institute at Edith Cowan University Perth, Western Australia.
 Current major research directions include: reducing decline in strength, body composition and functional ability in cancer patients; cancer related fatigue and the influence of exercise; exercise medicine and tumour biology.
 Professor Newton also has active research interests in development of human performance through physical training in particular strength and speed.

 Tony Parker - 2002